 Acting as a watchdog for rural communities who do not have access to computers, Agrawal combed through the Department of Environment’s website to check for new applications for development projects in Chhattisgarh.
 He informed local villagers about environmental violations and filed Right to Information (RTI) applications on their behalf.

 Among these projects was a major coal mine proposed by Jindal Steel and Power Ltd (JSPL).
 Burning more than 4 million tons of coal a year, the mine would be among the biggest of its kind in Chhattisgarh.
 Starting in 2008, Agrawal organized residents to voice their opposition and filed numerous petitions highlighting JSPL’s failure to hold mandatory public meetings and obtain environmental clearance for the project.

 In April 2012, the National Green Tribunal revoked the permits required for the mine to break ground, citing the various violations reported in Agrawal’s petitions.

 Agrawal’s work made him a target for industry supporters.
 Shortly after the coal mine was defeated, gunmen allegedly hired by JSPL broke into Agrawal’s shop and shot him in the leg, shattering his bones.
 Agrawal survived the attack, but faces a long road to recovery.
 His attackers have yet to be brought to justice.
-Despite his limited mobility, Agrawal is helping villagers to assert their rights as landowners and apply for mineral rights to the coal buried under their properties.
+Despite his limited mobility, Agrawal is helping villagers assert their rights as landowners and apply for mineral rights to the coal buried under their properties.

-Environmental experts credit Agrawal with bringing national and international awareness to the problems disenfranchised communities in India face from the lack of accountability by industrial developers—and a government all to willing to turn a blind eye.
+Environmental experts credit Agrawal with bringing national and international awareness to the problems disenfranchised communities in India face from the lack of accountability by industrial developers—and a government all too willing to turn a blind eye.
 His victories in Chhattisgarh are giving hope to other communities fighting unchecked industrial development throughout India.